wusw14/CLER/README.md

 Note: the experiments do not require the same hardware environment.

 ## Datasets
-we conduct experiments on seven widely adopted public datasets from various domains for ER tasks.
+We conduct experiments on seven widely adopted public datasets from various domains for ER tasks.
 These datasets are obtained from the Magellan data repository and the Alaska benchmark.

 | Dataset  | \# entries $D,D'$ | \# matches | (%) matches